ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 Had I realized this limitation from the outset, I could have designed my forms with it in mind rather than having to go back and implement a workaround.
-Don't forget to <abbr title="Read the fucking manual">RTFM</abbr>!
+Don’t forget to <abbr title="Read the fucking manual">RTFM</abbr>!

 ## Conclusion

-I wasn‘t expecting a huge amount of buy-in from my co-workers, and am not terribly surprised that Fresh Pots is currently hanging out at around 10 users (excluding myself).
-In any case, it's nice to have something I've built out in the wild and being used.
+I wasn’t expecting a huge amount of buy-in from my co-workers, and am not terribly surprised that Fresh Pots is currently hanging out at around 10 users (excluding myself).
+In any case, it’s nice to have something I’ve built out in the wild and being used.

-As the true goal of this project was to actually release an end product, I'm calling it a success.
+As the true goal of this project was to actually release an end product, I’m calling it a success.

-If you're interested in the source code for Fresh Pots, you can find it on [GitHub](https://github.com/ngscheurich/fresh-pots).
-If you want to check out the app in production, it's on the web at [freshpotsapp.com](http://freshpotsapp.com) and on the [App Store](https://itunes.apple.com/us/app/fresh-pots/id1330049929?ls=1&mt=8);
+If you’re interested in the source code for Fresh Pots, you can find it on [GitHub](https://github.com/ngscheurich/fresh-pots).
+If you want to check out the app in production, it’s on the web at [freshpotsapp.com](http://freshpotsapp.com) and on the [App Store](https://itunes.apple.com/us/app/fresh-pots/id1330049929?ls=1&mt=8);
-just keep in mind that there isn't much to see unless you're an Advocate employee or are just **super** into signup pages.
+just keep in mind that there isn’t much to see unless you’re an Advocate employee or are just **super** into signup pages.

 Onward, to the next thing!